Tip Advantages while Traveling with a Travel Trailer

-When travelling in a camper, it is always a good practice to keep tabs on the road conditions.
+When traveling in a camper, it is always a good practice to keep tabs on the road conditions.
 Bad weather, construction and traffic jams can cause discomfort and delay your excursion.
-The US Department of Transportation has the necessary resources on their national traffic and road closure information page, classified by state.
+The US Department of Transportation has the necessary resources on its national traffic and road closure information page, classified by state.
 Click on your state to determine if the road conditions are favorable or should you change routes.

 Some states even allow remote monitoring of traffic cameras on their websites.
 This can help you predict traffic jams on a particular high passes or roads and you can adopt an alternative route beforehand.